benbourgeois/Recipe_milestone/README.md

 ### Future Features
 - Cooking utensils page - will allow the users to look through quailty cooking products they choose to purchase or not.
+- Favorites Button & Page - will allow users to pick and choose which recipe they want to keep in their favorites page.
+- Dedicated Cooking Utensils Page - A place for people looking for new utensils to use for a specific brand dedicated page.

 ## Technologies Used